The Growing Demand for Oyster Shell

 Overall, the insights gained from our ongoing collaborations, involvement in stakeholder discussions, and research initiatives have the potential to transform the future of oyster production in Maryland and our neighboring states.
 Integrating alternate substrates into oyster restoration, fishery, and aquaculture practices will significantly transform and expand oyster production potential.
 We are optimistic about the positive impacts that our collaborative approach and use of alternate substrates can have towards improving sustainable oyster harvest and building on existing successes for restoring oyster habitat and ecosystem function.

 We are immensely grateful to our donors and stakeholders for your continued support.
 Your investment in ORP fuels these groundbreaking initiatives, helping us lead the way in sustainable oyster production.
-Join us in making a difference.
 Your support is vital in continuing our mission to restore, preserve, and expand this precious resource.
+Sign the Shell Recycling Pledge, and join us in making a difference!